-South Africa Ultimate Predators offers 3 natural science college credits through Lesley University.
+South Africa Wildlife Conservation offers 3 natural science college credits through Lesley University.
 Additionally, students earn 35 hours of documented community service.

 This course explores the realms of ultimate predators, both above and below the surface.
 It highlights some of the challenges faced by predators in their daily struggle to find food.
 During the initial stage of the course we come face to face with the sleek form of the great white shark, perhaps Earth’s most successful predator.
 We then move on to observing some of the largest predators, the whales in Hermanus.
 During these amazing observations, lectures accompanying the focus of the day will be given to broaden students’ awareness of the topics at hand.
 The main focus then lands on the greatest migration on earth, the sardine run.
 After following them for a while we then find ourselves land based for the final section.
 While living at a wildlife sanctuary, work and learn alongside conservationists, researchers and veterinarians as they strive to rescue, rehabilitate and provide sanctuary for Africa’s endangered creatures including giraffes, zebras, rhinos and elephants.

 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
 While in South Africa, work with a renowned game reserve and leading shark researcher on ongoing environmental and conservation projects.
 The projects give you the opportunity to use the methods learned in class to make real life scientific contributions.